tudows/PLIM/README.md

 Usage
 ------------------------------
 * Please rename the "config/xxxConfig - 副本.json" to "config/xxxConfig.json".
-* Change the database's ip, port username and password to your owen in the xxxConfig.json.
+* Change the database's ip, port, database, username and password to your owen in the xxxConfig.json.

 Log
 ------------------------------